Last Updated 7/1/25

 Examples of accepted trailers include gooseneck, dovetail, deckover, and lowboy trailers.

-Class 2 & 3 vehicles excluded from hotshots in OH.
+Class 2 & 3 vehicles are excluded from hotshots in OH.

 To learn more about hotshot trucking and how to get started, you can follow this link to a guide on hotshot trucking.
 With Cover Whale by your side, entering the hotshot trucking industry has never been easier.